How can you become a citizen of New Zealand?

 Can you have dual citizenship?

-Dual citizenship is available in New Zealand, but whether or not it is applicable in your particular case will depend on the law of your home country.
+Dual citizenship is available in New Zealand, but whether or not you can obtain dual citizenship will depend on the law of your home country.

 Read more about character: